Valrravn/teamcity-samples-core-concepts/README.md

 The **Consumer** configuration sets its `env.imported` environment variable depending on whether or not the **Producer** artifact was imported.

-* If yes, the contents of the imported file are printed.
-* Otherwise, **Consumer** creates its own file and prints its contents instead.

 ```
-# Step 1
 FILE_PATH="output.txt"

 if [ -f "$FILE_PATH" ]; then